 Dr. Erin Finter was born at St. Charles Hospital and raised in Bend.
-She attended University of Washington for her undergraduate education and Georgetown University for medical school, graduating cum laude from both institutions.
+She attended the University of Washington for her undergraduate education and Georgetown University for medical school, graduating cum laude from both institutions.
 At Georgetown, she won the outstanding student award for orthopedic surgery.
-Dr. Finter completed her internship and orthopedic residency at University of Chicago and her fellowship in joint replacement surgery at the Mayo Clinic.
+Dr. Finter completed her internship and orthopedic residency at the University of Chicago and her fellowship in joint replacement surgery at the Mayo Clinic.

 Dr. Finter specializes in joint replacement and reconstructive procedures of the hip and knee, including minimally invasive procedures.
-Dr. Erin Finter is now able to offer direct anterior total hip arthroplasty, which provides the potential for less pain, faster recovery and improved mobility in patients who qualify.
+Dr. Erin Finter is now able to offer direct anterior total hip arthroplasty, which provides the potential for less pain, faster recovery, and improved mobility in patients who qualify.
 She enjoys her work in joint replacement knowing she helps contribute to her patients’ quality of life as they return to a healthy state of abilities.

 Dr. Finter also appreciates that she is allowed into people’s lives in an intimate and significant way and respectfully honors that trust.
 She is a member of the Alpha Omega Alpha medical honor society and the Phi Beta Kappa Society.

 Dr. Finter is thrilled to be practicing in her hometown.
-In her free time, she enjoys golfing, skiing, hiking and spending time with her husband and family.
+In her free time, she enjoys golfing, skiing, hiking, and spending time with her husband and family.

 Read the recent published article about Dr. Finter in The Source Weekly